1983 Liberal Party of Australia leadership election: Background

-Former Prime Minister Malcolm Fraser resigned his leadership on the 6th of March after losing the 1983 election to Bob Hawke in order to allow the party to refresh and unite.
+Outgoing Prime Minister Malcolm Fraser resigned his leadership on the 6th of March after losing the 1983 election to Bob Hawke in order to allow the party to refresh and unite.
 Likewise, he would go on to resign his seat in parliament, at the relatively young, age of 52.
 Acknowledging he still had a strong and keen interest in politics but wanted to allow the party to grow under new leadership.

 Results

 The following tables gives the ballot results: